efimlosev/terrform-experements/README.md

 - Creation an EFS share with exposure of mount points in several availability zones.
 - Creation of an EBS volume

-The task for the second  module  the first lab is basic create an ec2 instance so I did.
+The task for the third  module  the first lab is basic create an ec2 instance so I did.

+The fourth module is pretty create a load balancer for autoscaling groups.